Selling a Short Lease Flat?

 Home: Auction Link » Property Types » Sell Short Lease Flat

 This article is designed to provide information about selling short lease properties (i.e. where a lease is 80 years or less).
 It also highlights the differences between selling a short lease in London versus the rest of the UK.
-The article also provides an update on the leasehold reform bill.
+The article also provides an update on the Leasehold and Freehold Reform Act 2024 (LAFRA).

 Selling a short lease flat